pedro-j-morais/MEI-Thesis/Methodology-Contribution/example/README.md

    - Save predictions as CSV files following the required format.

 4. **Generate Heatmaps**:
-   - Run `TESE-Occlusion-Heatmaps-Builder.ipynb` with the three prediction CSV files.
+   - Run `THESIS-Occlusion-Heatmaps-Builder.ipynb` with the three prediction CSV files.
    - Analyze the generated heatmaps to understand model behavior.

 ---